How Often Should You Wash Your Car? Not Just for Aesthetics

 Do car washes ruin your car?

 Car washes have a bad reputation for ruining the car’s finish.
-This is because they apply abrasives and harsh chemicals that have the potential of scratching and swirling the car’s finish.
+This is because some apply abrasives and harsh chemicals that have the potential of scratching and swirling the car’s finish.

 Advertisement